 There's something really rewarding about buying your first home.

-You can finally throw the deuces to those pesky landlords and leasing agents that are telling what you can and can't do in your own home, who you can invite over, and at what time of night.
-Not to mention that you're so tired of things breaking in your apartment or rental and having to wait for someone to realize that having a working toilet is kind of a important, especially when you're
+You can finally throw the deuces to those pesky landlords and leasing agents that are telling you what you can and can't do in your own home, who you can invite over, and at what time of night.
+Not to mention that you're so tired of things breaking in your apartment or rental and having to wait for someone to realize that having a working toilet is kind of important, especially when you're

 throwing away paying your hard-earned money every month for a place that you barely even like instead of building your own equity.

 But the truth is that as much as the American dream of being a homeowner has been sold to us, many millennials have no idea what it takes to actually buy a home for the first time.
 Sure, it can be a wonderful and exciting experience.
 The feeling of independence and stability is something that many look forward to as they begin to build a family.
-But it can also weight heavy on the pockets with all of the costs that people forget to factor in, which is why it's important to do your research before signing on the dotted line.
+But it can also weigh heavy on the pockets with all of the costs that people forget to factor in, which is why it's important to do your research before signing on the dotted line.

 Enter real estate guru Christian Ross, who has been helping young adults navigate the real estate market since her humble beginnings at a boutique real estate firm.
-Stressing the importance of first educating her clients aspects of the real estate market such as looking as researching neighborhoods, looking at neighboring property values, and development history, Christian has become a tour de force in the industry.
+Stressing the importance of first educating her clients on aspects of the real estate market such as looking as researching neighborhoods, looking at neighboring property values, and development history, Christian has become a tour de force in the industry.
 Her skills have even landed her a gig on television as a realtor for HGTV's House Hunters, where she helps combines her background in public relations with her real estate expertise to help buyers make get the best home at the best deal!

 “First timers need to understand that they're going to be spending a lot during the home buying process," says Christian.
 “From hiring an agent, to paying for the home inspection, it costs a lot of coins up front to shop for a home.
 There's no window shopping in real estate."